-Thank you for joining me and my colleagues at the Bank today and appreciating this view of Kansas City's iconic World War I memorial.
-We are honored to bring everyone together here today and I want to thank your organization for allowing us to continue building upon a more than 20-year relationship with the Central Exchange.
+Thank you for joining me and my colleagues at the Bank today and appreciating this winter view of Kansas City's iconic World War I memorial.
+We are honored to bring everyone together here today and want to thank the Economic Club and its president, Amy Hawley Rose, for the opportunity to host you.